-Cash provided by financing activities was \$1.2 billion for the year ended August 31, 2007.
-We received \$372.4 million in proceeds from the sale of Common Units.
-We had a net increase of \$1.4 billion in our debt level, of which \$1.0 billion was used to fund the purchase of the member interests of CCEH and the remainder was used to repay the indebtedness we incurred in connection with the Titan acquisition.
-We received net proceeds of \$791.0 million from the issuance of ETP senior notes, which we used to repay borrowings under the Partnership's revolving credit facility.
+Cash provided by financing activities was \$1.09 billion for the year ended August 31, 2007.
+We received \$1.2 billion in proceeds from the sale of Class G Units to ETE and our General Partner contributed \$24.5 million to maintain its ownership in us.
+We used \$1.00 billion of the proceeds to fund the purchase of the member interests of CCEH and the remainder was used to repay the indebtedness we incurred in connection with the Titan acquisition.
+During the year ended August 31, 2007, we received net proceeds of \$791.0 million from the issuance of senior notes, which we used to repay borrowings under the Partnership's revolving credit facility.
 In addition, we borrowed a total of approximately \$307.0 million on our Revolving Credit Facility to fund required pre-payments of the debt we assumed in connection with our acquisition of Transwestern.
 Transwestern issued \$307.0 million principal of Senior Unsecured Series Notes.
 We used the proceeds to repay borrowings and accrued interest outstanding under the Partnership's revolving credit facility and for general partnership purposes.
-During the year ended August 31, 2007, we paid \$23.3 million debt issue costs related to debt issuances and we paid distributions of \$277.0 million to our partners.
+During the year ended August 31, 2007, we paid distributions of \$622.5 million to our partners